 As per the decisions made at the annual general assemblies of the Bank and its affiliates, 5% of the prior year's net income is allocated to legal reserves.
-The reserves include legal reserves amounting to TL 955,758 thousands (31 December 2011: TL 757,480 thousands) in total which are generated by annual appropriations amounting to 5% of the statutory income of the Bank and its affiliates until such reserves reach 20% of paid-in share capital (first legal reserves).
+The reserves include legal reserves amounting to TL 956,002 thousands (31 December 2011: TL 757,480 thousands) in total.

+For the Bank and its Turkish affiliates, the legal reserves are generated by annual appropriations amounting to 5% of the statutory income until such reserves reach 20% of paid-in share capital (first legal reserves).
 Without limit, a further 10% of dividend distributions in excess of 5% of paid-in share capital appropriated to generate the legal reserves (second legal reserves).
 The legal reserves are restricted and are not available for distribution as dividends unless they exceed 50% of the share capital.